 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 How to freeze your credit report

-Help protect your finances if you fear you’ve been the victim of identity theft.
+What is a credit report freeze?
+Learn how can it help protect your finances if you’ve been a victim of identity theft.

 Identity theft is a growing problem for people across the globe, with an estimated 15 million Americans affected each year.
 One way to protect yourself against the financial aftermath that a stolen identity can cause is to freeze your credit report.
 Find out what this means, how to request one and when it might be a good idea.